McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 }
 {% endraw %}
 ```
-So far, our code creates an `AppBar` component with the McMaster logo on the left hand side, the title of our application (MacApp).
+So far, our code creates an `AppBar` component with the McMaster logo on the left hand side along with the title of our application (MacApp).
 The title is a button that can be clicked to go back to the main index page of our application, which in this case is the 'Hello World!' page.
 Notice that the navigation bar has two `Typography` components containing the title of our application.
 The first `Typography` component is used for medium-sized screen (e.g., tablets, laptops, desktop computers, etc.) whereas the second `Typography` component is used for small screens (e.g., smartphones).
-The second `Typography` component is also preceded by an `IconButton` component that will house the navigation links once we implement them.
+The second `Typography` component is also preceded by a `MacIconNavButton` component that will house the navigation links once we implement them.
 The `handleOpenNavMenu` and `handleCloseNavMenu` functions are used to handle opening and closing the menu shown in the navigation bar on small-sized screens.

 ### Import and Use `Navbar`
 The navigation bar should appear on all pages of our website.
 As such, we will import and use it in the `_app.tsx` file, given that components used in this file are shown on all pages.